-Name:(Last) (First) Student ID#: Transferring to: UC CSU School: Date of Birth:// A min imum "C" grade is required in e IGETC.
+Name: Student ID#: Transferring to: UC CSU School: Date of Birth:/ A mir A minimum "C" grade is required in each college course for IGETC.
 A "C" is defined as a minimum 2.0 grade points on a 4.0 scale."
 Units Comp.
-AREA ATION CSU: 3 cour rses required, one each from Group A, B and C. equired, one each from Group A and B. 1A English Composition (one co urse - 3 semester or 4-5 College: 5 quarter units) Advanced Placement (No IB score accepted for this area): 1B Critical Thinking - English Composition (one cour rse - 3 semester or 4-5 quarter units) (No AP or IB scores accepted for this area) 1C e course - 3 semester or 4-5 quarter units) (No AP or IB scores accepted for this area) ARE TITATIVE REASONING (one course - 3 semester or 4-5 quarter units) Advanced Placement/International Baccalaureate: AREA with at least one from the Arts and one from the Humanities.
-9 semester or 12-15 quarter units ) 3A ARTS Course: College: Advanced Placement/International Baccalaureate: 3B HUMANITIES Advanced Placement/International Baccalaureate: Advanced Placement/International Baccalaureate: AREA A 4 - SOCIAL and BEHAVIO RAL SCIENCES (At least 3 courses from at least two academic disciplines.
+ARE A 1 - ENGLISH COMMUNIC rses required, one each from Group A, B and C. equired, one each from Group A and B. 1A English Composition (one co ourse - 3 semester or 4-5 College: 5 quarter units) Advanced Placement (No IB score accepted for this area): 1B Critical Thinking - English Composition (one cours se - 3 semester or 4-5 quarter units) (No AP or IB scores accepted for this area) 1C Oral Communication (CSU Course: requirement only) (one College: e course - 3 semester or 4-5 quarter units) (No AP or IB scores accepted for this area) ARE ITATIVE REASONING (one course - 3 semester or 4-5 quarter units) Advanced Placement/International Baccalaureate: ARE A 3 - ARTS AND HUMANIT IES (At least 3 courses, with at least one from the Arts and one from the Humanities.
+9 semester or 12-15 quarter units s) 3A ARTS Course: College: Advanced Placement/International Baccalaureate: 3B HUMANITIES Course: College: Advanced Placement/International Baccalaureate: Advanced Placement/International Baccalaureate: ARE A 4 - SOCIAL and BEHAVIO ORAL SCIENCES (At 1 least 3 courses from at least two academic disciplines.
 9 semester or 12-15 quarter units) Course: College: Advanced Placement/International Baccalaureate: Course: College: Advanced Placement/International Baccalaureate: Course: College: Advanced Placement/International Baccalaureate: AREA 5 - PHYSICAL and BIOLOGICAL SCIENCES (At least 2 courses, with one from the Physical Science and one from the Biological Science, at least one of the two courses must include a laboratory.
-7-9 semester units or 9-12 quarter units) east 5A PHYSICAL SCIENCE Course: College: Advanced Placement/International Baccalaureate: 5B BIOLOGICAL SCIENCE Course: College: Advanced Placement/International Baccalaureate: 5C LABORATORY Course: College: Advanced Placement/International Baccalaureate: ARE C Requirement Only) (Proficiency equivalent to two years of high school study in the same .
-Course: College: Advanced Placement/International Baccalaureate: 2.
+7-9 semester units or 9-12 quarter units) least 5A PHYSICAL SCIENCE Course: College: Advanced Placement/International Baccalaureate: 5B BIOLOGICAL SCIENCE Course: College: Advanced Placement/International Baccalaureate: 5C LABORATORY Course: College: Advanced Placement/International Baccalaureate: AREA 6 - LANGUAGE OTHER THAN ENGLISH (UC Requirement Only) (Proficiency equivalent to two years of high school study in the same language.)
+1. Course: College: Advanced Placement/International Baccalaureate: 2.
 Completed in High School: 3.
-Other: compl leted prior to transfer, 6 units) RY, CONSTITUTION & AMERICAN IDEALS (not part of IGETC; may be Course: College: Advanced Placement/International Baccalaureate: Advanced Placement/International Baccalaureate: IGETC certified for: U Signature: Certified by (print name): Circle one: Full / Partial Certification Phone #: ( ) ) Title:
+Other: CSU GRADUATION REQUIREMENT IN U.S. HISTORY, CONSTITUTION & AMERICAN IDEALS (not part of IGETC; may be completed prior to transfer, 6 units) Course: College: Advanced Placement/International Baccalaureate: Course: College: Advanced Placement/International Baccalaureate: IGETC certified for:UCCSU